david-wolgemuth/genesis/RUNBOOK.md

 The very first cycle is special.
 There is no previous run to compare against.
 There is no existing codebase to orient on.
 The first PR should:

 1. **Research** the seed topic (whatever the initial concept tree's top-priority node is)
-2. **Scaffold** the engine from SPEC.md — the grid, the element loader, basic bonding, the conservation check, a minimal renderer
+2. **Scaffold** the engine from SPEC.md — the grid, the element loader, basic bonding, the conservation check, the frame serializer
+3. **Build the viewer** — a Three.js viewer.html that loads frame data and renders the terrain with activity overlays, with play/pause/scrub and orbit controls
-3. **Run** with the default seed — probably just elements bouncing around and occasionally bonding
+4. **Run** with the default seed — probably just elements bouncing around and occasionally bonding
-4. **Curate** whatever happens — even if it's just "elements formed bonds near the vent, here's what that looked like"
+5. **Curate** whatever happens — produce a camera script that zooms to the first bond site
-5. **Narrate** the birth of the simulation
+6. **Narrate** the birth of the simulation

-The first PR's description: "Initial engine.
+The first PR's description: "Initial engine and viewer.
 Elements bond near energy sources.
-[See first bonds](./archive/runs/run-0001/highlights/first-bonds.html)."
+[Watch the run](../../viewer/viewer.html?run=run-0001)."

 From there, every subsequent PR adds one mechanism, one layer of complexity, one step up the emergence ladder.